Organ Grinder Restaurant: Organ and performance

 Hedberg's goal was to assemble an organ that contained every type of pipe and percussion that was ever available from the Wurlitzer organ firm, and to further his research into tremulant physics.
 The organ was assembled from a 3-manual, 13-rank organ originally housed in Portland's Oriental Theatre.
 Additions from several other organs were then acquired, including 32' Diaphones and a Vox Humana from the Portland's Liberty Theatre, a 32' Contra Bourdon from Boston's Old North Church, tympani from the Brooklyn Fox, and parts of other organs originating from Chicago, Cleveland, Denver, and Maine.
 It eventually grew to 51 ranks consisting of nearly 4000 pipes.

 Hedberg did manage to assemble every major voice that had ever been used by Wurlitzer.
 Effects never associated with a Wurlitzer organ were also added, including a dive alarm originally from a submarine.
 By 1988 the organ had become the largest Wurlitzer pipe organ in the world.
 The original three-manual console was moved to another "pizza and pipes" restaurant in nearby Vancouver, Washington, when a four-manual console from Boston's Metropolitan Theatre was installed.

 During performances, a mechanical monkey playing cymbals was regularly brought out to perform with the organist as Sousa's Washington Post March was played.
 A live monkey named Pizza Pete was also utilized alongside a hurdy-gurdy player.
 Pizza Pete would roam the dining room and beg for tips to fill a tin can.
 Regularly scheduled silent movies were shown on the hour, accompanied by the organ.
 A costumed "Mitzi Mouse" character was also part of the show.
 Bubble machines were installed in the ceilings with the purpose of appealing to children.

 The organ was a central attraction for theater organ enthusiasts on several occasions.
 It was part of the 1973 convention of the American Theatre Organ Society.

 In 1985 the restaurant initiated a program of "Old-Time Gospel Music" played on Sunday afternoons.

 Building

 The building was designed to appear as an oversize Diaphone resonator.
 The architect of the building itself was Will Martin of the Martin, Soderstrom, and Matteson architectural firm.
 The organ console was placed in the center of the dining room floor.
 It was designed to seat 450 people, and had three levels of seating including the balcony.
 The walls were of unfinished cedar.
 Marquee lighting was prevalent throughout the interior at ceiling divisions.
-The building was used as a Chinese buffet as recently as 2019, but is currently for sale.
+Most recently the building hosts a Chinese buffet named "Super King".

 The organ was housed in glass chambers which could be viewed externally and internally to the restaurant.
 In order to keep the instrument in tune, refrigeration equipment weighing twenty tons was installed to effect a constant temperature within the chambers.